masaar/limp/README.md

 The project consists of one package app.
 To understand the app structure you need to learn the following:

 ## Packages
 A package is a folder with number of python files containing LIMP modules.
-The package is having a distinguishing `__init__.py` file (which is also a requirement of Python packages) that sets the configurations of a package.
-An app in the LIMP eco-system could be the results of multiple packages that's one reason to allow LIMP structure to have more than a single package with the ability to manage which to include in the launching sequence using LIMP CLI interface.
+The package has a distinguishing `__init__.py` file (which is also a requirement of Python packages) that sets the configurations of a package.
+An app in the LIMP eco-system could be the results of multiple packages.
+That's one reason to allow LIMP structure to have more than a single package with the ability to manage which to include in the launching sequence using LIMP CLI interface.

 ## Modules
-A LIMP module is a single class in a Python file inside a LIMP package inheriting LIMP built-in `BaseModule` class.
-The `BaseModule` singletones all LIMP modules and provides them with access to the unified internal API for exchanging data.
+A LIMP module is a single class in a Python file inside a LIMP package inheriting from LIMP's built-in `BaseModule` class.
+The `BaseModule` singletons all LIMP modules and provides them with access to the unified internal API for exchanging data.

 A module is essentially a definition of a data-type with number of typed-`attrs` that can be set as `optional_attrs` and/or auto-extended by documents from the same and/or another module using the `extns` instructions.
 A module as well defines all its `methods` that any client could call.
 By default the `CRUD` methods, `read`, `create`, `update`, `delete` are available for all of the modules by simply defining them.
-Additional methods can be defined either for use by the `GET` interface, or more usual `websocket` interface using some additional instructions passed.
+Additional methods can be defined either for use by the `GET` interface or more often the `websocket` interface, using some additional instructions passed.
 A method can set the permissions checks required for an agent to pass before the agent being allowed to access the called method.

 ## Package Configuration
 Every LIMP package can be given various range of configurations to facilitate faster app setup in any given environment.